l7mp/stunner/README.md

   STUN/TURN [long term credential mechanism](https://datatracker.ietf.org/doc/html/rfc8489#section-9.2) is on the top of our TODO list, please bear with us for now.
-* Access through STUnner to the rest of the cluster *must* be locked down with a Kubernetes `NetworkPolicy`.
+* Access through STUNner to the rest of the cluster *must* be locked down with a Kubernetes `NetworkPolicy`.
 Otherwise, certain internal Kubernetes services would become available externally; see the [notes on access control](#access-control).
 * STUNner supports arbitrary scale-up without dropping active calls, but scale-down might